 Thursday, October 29, 2020

-CLEC and the Center for Civil and Human Rights are co-sponsoring an event with featured speaker Danielle Citron of BU Law, whose lecture is entitled A World Without Intimate Privacy.
-Click here to learn more and register.
+CLEC and the Center for Civil and Human Rights co-sponsored an event with featured speaker Danielle Citron of BU Law, whose lecture was entitled A World Without Intimate Privacy.